microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-your-plugin.md

 > a single `ProcessingSource`.__ Tables, data cookers, and custom data processors are almost always associated with a single `ProcessingSource`.
 > It is best therefore to package __only one__ `ProcessingSource` and all of its associated classes in a single binary.

-### Decorate your ProcessingSource with the ProcessingSourceAttribute
+### Decorating your ProcessingSource with the ProcessingSourceAttribute

 The SDK finds your `ProcessingSource` by looking for classes with a `ProcessingSourceAttribute`.
 This attribute gives the SDK information about your `ProcessingSource`, such as its name, description, and globally-unique id (`GUID`).